JarbasAl/mycroft-catalan.conf/readme.md

 If you use the [naptime skill](https://github.com/MycroftAI/skill-naptime) you can tell mycroft to "go to sleep", when you do this STT will NOT be processed, this is a privacy feature

+This stops all calls to Speech to Text system, guaranteeing your voice won't be sent anywhere on an accidental activation.

 But the implication of this is that you must translate this wake word, by default it is in english "wake up"

 SPECIAL NOTES: